OkayJosh/just_another_student_app/README.md

-# This is a student app accprding to the nemis framework
+# This is a student app according to the nemis framework